15 Most Beautiful Castles in Portugal

 Towering over Lisbon and the Tagus River, São Jorge Castle was built in the 11th century by the Moors to serve as a defense.

-With the conquest of Lisbon by King Afonso Henriques in the following century, it underwent adaptations in later centuries, gaining a Royal Palace inside.
+With King Afonso Henriques’s conquest of Lisbon in the following century, it underwent adaptations in later centuries, gaining a Royal Palace inside.

 The castle has survived many cultural transitions and even an earthquake!
 Today we see a castle full of life and activities for children and adults.